State Environmental Agencies

 State agencies have responded to the expansion of Brownfields by investing resources and staff in the Brownfields Initiative.
 Most have their own state Brownfields programs, which complement and supplement federal Brownfields activities.
 In some cases, areas identified as state Brownfields sites are not receiving federal assistance.
 As such, state Brownfields sites may not appear on lists of EPA active sites.
-State and local cleanups not supported directly by EPA are another market for Environmental Workforce Development and Job Training (EWDJT) graduates.
+State and local cleanups not supported directly by EPA are another market for Environmental Workforce Development and Job Training (JT) graduates.

 State environmental agencies can provide local technical assistance not available from EPA regional offices.
 They also serve as excellent resources for training assistance.
 Some provide direct training assistance, and others maintain lists of approved or available service providers.
-State project officers working on Brownfields assessment and cleanup are often familiar with contractors and consultants that may become resources or potential partners for EWDJT programs.
+State project officers working on Brownfields assessment and cleanup are often familiar with contractors and consultants that may become resources or potential partners for JT programs.

 EPA’s Health and Environmental Agencies of the U.S. States and Territories website includes agencies by state.
 Searching websites is an excellent source of background information, but as stated earlier, personal contact remains essential as program planning develops.